wp-plugins/mobile-smart/readme.txt

 * Adds device and tier specific CSS selectors to the body_class, to allow conditional CSS (e.g. so in the same way you have ".single" that you can target ".iphone" or ".mobile-tier-touch".)
 * Image transcoding - rescale images to fit their device

-Check out the Mobile Smart Pro http://www.mobile-smart.co.uk for support for:
+Check out the Mobile Smart Pro plugin http://www.mobile-smart.co.uk for support for:
 * Domain switching - use a mobile theme to detect mobile devices, and redirect to appropriate theme URL (e.g. m.yoursite.com)
 * Mobile Pages - mobile versions of posts and pages with the same URL
 * Mobile Menus - mobile versions of menus for mobile-specific navigation